Coflux

 Developer friendly

-Optimised for rapid local development.
-Agents can detect code changes and automatically reload.
-Workflows are defined in plain Python - no static DAGs or magical DSLs - see how it works.
+Optimized for rapid local development.
+Workers detect code changes and automatically reload.
+Workflows are defined in plain Python — no static DAGs or magical DSLs.

 Deploy

-Maintain control of deploying agents in your own infrastructure.
-Coflux takes care of orchestrating execution of tasks.
+Maintain control of deploying workers in your own infrastructure.
+Coflux takes care of orchestrating execution of tasks onto the available workers.

 Architecture